fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 ### FsUnit

-[FsUnit](http://fsunit.codeplex.com/) is often used by F# programmers as an DSL to access popular unit testing framework.
+[FsUnit](http://fsunit.codeplex.com/) is often used by F# programmers as an DSL to access popular unit testing frameworks.
 An [FsUnit NuGet package](http://nuget.org/packages/FsUnit) is available.

 ### FsCheck